The Magician's Horse: Caucasus Region

 In a tale from the Karachay-Balkar language translated to Russian as "Быжмапапах" ("Byzhmapapakh"), a shepherd sees children running about and sighs that he has no children.
 Suddenly, a diminute man (of one karysh) with a large beard (of a thousand karysh) appears, thinking he was summoned by the man.
-At any rate, the diminute man gives the shepherd an apple to be given to the man's wife, with one condition: after the his son is born, they have to let him leave home and not return until he is married.
+At any rate, the diminute man gives the shepherd an apple to be given to the man's wife, with one condition: after his son is born, they have to let him leave home and not return until he is married.
 The shepherd obeys the diminute man's instructions, and a golden-haired son is born to them.
 Years later, when the boy comes of age, the shepherd follows the diminute man's orders and convinces his son to depart.
 The boy is given provisions for the road and begins his journey.
 His path leads him to an abandoned barn where three horses are kept.
 The horses can talk and convince the boy to keep them, and tell him to pluck a hair from their tails; he can light the hairs to summon the horses if he needs any help.
 Finally, he reaches a group of shepherds and dines with them.
 The shepherds talk about their khan, and, moved by their words, the boy decides to find work as a servant to the khan.
-The khan agrees and takes him im; the other servants mockingly call him Byzhmapapakh.
+The khan agrees and takes him in; the other servants mockingly call him Byzhmapapakh.
 The khan's youngest daughter sees Byzhmapapakh and falls in love with him.
 Some time later, the three princesses decide they want to get married and, on the matchmaker's advice, bring three watermelons to their father as analogy to their marriageability.
 The khan cuts open the watermelons (one rotten, the second overripe, the third ripe enough), and summons sons of khans for his daughters to choose.
 The elder princesses give their pryanik (in the Russian translation; a type of gingerbread cake) to their chosen ones, while the youngest gives theirs to Byzhmapapakh, to her sisters' jeer and her father's irritation.
 The khan marries his elder daughters in grand ceremonies, and banishes the youngest to a chicken coop.
 Later, the khan falls ill, and can only be cured by eating lioncub's meat and drinking lioness's milk.
 The khan's sons-in-law go to hunt for some lions; Byzhmapapakh joins the hunt on a lame horse, but, out of sight, summons one of the horses, gallops away to the steppes and finds a lioness.
 The lioness begs to be spared; Byzhmapapakh agrees to spare it, in return for its lioncub and the milk.
 On the road back, he meets his brothers-in-law, who do not recognize him, and spins a story about needing the meat for his mother.
 The brothers-in-law ask for some; Byzhmapapakh agrees, in exchange for him branding their shoulders.
 The next day, the khan asks for some deer meat.
 The sons-in-law march again to the hunt, but Byzhmapapakh finds the deer meat first, and agrees to share it with them as long as they agree to be branded on their flanks.
 At the end of the tale, the khan holds a grand feast and invites his two sons-in-law.
 Byzhmapapakh appears unannounced and gifts his father-in-law one of the horses.
 The khan rides the animals for a bit, impressed by its prowess, and asks the stranger about his identity.
 Byzhmapapakh tells him everything, including the marks on the brothers-in-law.